-36. Manufacturers who use just-in-time manufacturing systems coordinate closely with suppliers to ensure that materials and supplies arrive just before they are needed in the manufacturing process.
+35. Manufacturers that use just-in-time manufacturing systems coordinate closely with suppliers to ensure that materials and supplies arrive just before they are needed in the manufacturing process.
 While just-in-time systems can offer major advantages in terms of inventory costs, they must be carefully managed.
-If a firm found that its just-in-time system was badly managed, leading to frequent manufacturing delays due to missing parts, this would represent a(n) \\\\\ in a SWOT analysis.
+If a firm found that its just-in-time system was badly managed, leading to frequent manufacturing delays due to missing parts, this would represent a(n) in a SWOT analysis.

-- A. weakness
+A. weakness

 - B. opportunity

 - C. threat

 - D. strength

-- E. business mission
+- E. metric